 Community service projects are acts of kindness and important ways to help something or someone right now.
 They are commonly "one and done" activities.
 Performing community service almost always multiplies efforts that are already in place.
+Examples include collecting food for an existing food pantry, providing SOMETHING TO REMEMBER: Collecting, beautifying, decorating, and cleaning can be part of a Take Action project; however these activities are not stand-alone Gold Award projects.
+Stay focused on unique solutions with long-term relief.

-Examples include collecting food for an existing food pantry, providing clothing or toiletries to people who have suffered a disaster, cleaning up a run-down playground, or picking up trash at a park, forest, or beach.
+clothing or toiletries to people who have suffered a disaster, cleaning up a run-down playground, or picking up trash at a park, forest, or beach.